 Datagraph may use information from Web beacons in combination with Data About Datagraph Customers to provide you with information about the Company and Dydra.

 4.5 IP Addresses - When you visit Datagraph's Web site, the Company collects your Internet Protocol ("IP") addresses to track and aggregate non-personal information.
 For example, Datagraph uses IP addresses to monitor the regions from which Customers and Visitors navigate the Company's Web site.
+For example. the Dydra service uses IP addresses for location-based collaborative authentication and access authorization.

 4.6 Third Party Cookies - From time-to-time, Datagraph engages third parties to track and analyze usage and volume statistical information from individuals who visit the Company's Web site.
 Datagraph may also use other third-party cookies to track the performance of Company advertisements.
 The information provided to third parties does not include personal information, but this information may be re-associated with personal information after the Company receives it.